2. Professional Responsibilities of Community Pharmacists: A Complete Guide

 • Consultation with general practitioners

 Community pharmacists are expected to carefully review and evaluate prescriptions before dispensing medicines.
-This includes checking the prescription for:
+This is a critical step in ensuring patient safety.
+Prescription processing involves checking the prescription for:

 According to the Oxford Dictionary, dispensing means preparing and giving out medicines on a prescription.
 In earlier times, pharmacists were mainly involved in compounding medicines.
 With the availability of pre-packaged pharmaceutical dosage forms, compounding activity has become minimal.